9/11 Memorial Glade

 When they arrived in lower Manhattan, they met a scene of workers waiting to guide them safely into their permanent home.
 As the focal point of the 9/11 Memorial Glade, the monoliths’ rough edges and large size were created to honor the challenges faced by those whom the Glade memorializes.

-The site has been prepared to support the weight of the monoliths through high-density Styrofoam, concrete and steel rebar.
-This reinforcement is essential because the monoliths sit on the Glade directly above the 9/11 Memorial Museum which extends 70 feet underground.
+The plaza was prepared to support the weight of the monoliths through high-density Styrofoam, concrete and steel rebar.
+This reinforcement is essential because the monoliths sit on the Glade directly above the 9/11 Memorial Museum, which extends 70 feet underground.

-Within the construction site, workers will begin to lay the pathway stone (Verde Fontaine) around the monoliths.
-This stone, together with the modified irrigation and soil aeration systems, will ensure that the trees, grass, ivy beds and other landscape elements can thrive.
+Within the construction site, workers laid the pathway stone (Verde Fontaine) around the monoliths.
+This stone, together with the modified irrigation and soil aeration systems, ensures that the trees, grass, ivy beds and other landscape elements can thrive.

-Also in the coming weeks, Monett Metals, a specialty steel-casting foundry in Missouri, will create the final design element of the monoliths.
-At the foundry, recovered World Trade Center steel will be melted down and formed to fit the fissures that were carved into the monoliths.
+A specialty steel-casting foundry in Missouri, created the final design element of the monoliths.
+At the foundry, recovered World Trade Center steel was melted down and formed to fit the fissures that were carved into the monoliths.

 The Glade was dedicated at a ceremony on May 30, 2019—the 17th anniversary of the official end of the recovery effort at the World Trade Center.